colstrom/forge/README.md

 ## Compatibility

-Forge is tested against the current Long-Term Support release of Ubuntu.
-However, it should work on any Linux with Python.
+Forge testing uses the current Long-Term Support release of Ubuntu.
+However, it should run on any Linux with Python.

-**Forge 1.x does not work with Python3.** This can be resolved with a minor change which breaks Python 2.x compatibility.
+**Forge 1.x is not compatible with Python3.** This is resolvable with a minor change which breaks Python 2.x compatibility.

 ## Requirements